mikespub/fgcp-client-api/README.md

 ---

 ## Requirements ##
-This module uses gdata.tlslite.utils to create the key signature, see http://code.google.com/p/gdata-python-client/ for download and installation
+This module uses tlslite.utils or gdata.tlslite.utils to create the key signature, see https://pypi.python.org/pypi/tlslite-ng or https://pypi.python.org/pypi/tlslite for download and installation

 Note: to convert your .p12 or .pfx file to unencrypted PEM format, you can use the following 'openssl' command: